2025/2026 Key Dates

 Feature Film

-Auslandsreise, Ted Fendt, Germany
+Auslandsreise (Foreign Travel, Ted Fendt, Germany

-Cesarean Weekend, Mohammad Schirvani, Iran
+Cesarean Weekend, Mohammad Shirvani, Iran

-De capul nostru (On Our Own), tudor Cristian Jurgiu, Romania and Italy
+De capul nostru (On Our Own), Tudor Cristian Jurgiu, Romania and Italy

 Doggerland, Kim Ekberg, Sweden